-Since, as discussed above, Dr. Cohen's thresholds are operational and not based on a statistical analysis, the concerns about the statistical criteria do not impact the usefulness of the thresholds.
+Dr. Cohen's thresholds are operational and not based on a statistical analysis, the concerns about the statistical criteria do not impact the usefulness of the thresholds.
 These thresholds are derived from real-world observations and, thus, are not tied to any particular statistical criterion such as normality of distribution or approximately equal variances.

-According to Commerce, Professor Cohen based the thresholds for effect size that he describes-in his book called Statistical Power Analysis for the Behavioral observations."
-This is both wrong (of course Professor Cohen used statistical analysis) and unsupportive of Commerce's position (the real-world observations noted by Professor Cohen involve data that appear to meet his assumptions).
+According to Commerce, Cohen based his thresholds for effect size-in his book called Statistical Power Analysis for the Behavioral Sciences-not on any sort of "statistical analysis," but instead on "real-world observations."
+This is both wrong (of course Cohen used statistical analysis) and unsupportive of Commerce's position (the real-world observations noted by Cohen involve data that appear to meet his assumptions).